Trial of ex-police officer who fatally shot Black motorist Daunte Wright may proceed, judge rules

 Read more:

-Fatal force database: 969 people have been shot and killed by police in the past year
+Fatal force database: Almost 1,000 people have been shot and killed by police in the past year